libgdx/libgdx.github.io/wiki/app/starter-classes-and-configuration.md

 }
 ```

-Coming in libGDX 1.9.12, or available from -SNAPSHOT now, you can also report the dominant colors of the wallpaper to
+Since libGDX 1.9.12, you can also report the dominant colors of the wallpaper to
 the OS.
 Starting with Android 8.1, this is used by some Android launchers and lock screens for styling, such as changing
 the text color of the clock.
 You can create a method like this to report the colors, and access it from the core module
 using the strategy from [Interfacing With Platform-Specific Code](/wiki/app/interfacing-with-platform-specific-code):